sensics/OSVR-RenderManager/README.md

 This code is built using CMake, and as of 1/26/2016 compiled on Windows, Linux (tested on Ubuntu) and Mac-OSX.
-The Linux and Mac ports only support OpenGL and do not support direct-to-display (DirectMode) rendering.
+The Linux and Mac ports only support OpenGL and do not yet support direct-to-display (DirectMode) rendering.

 As of 1/26/2016, the mac port does not run because of the lack of a compatibility OpenGL library on that platform.
 It needs to be modified to use the Core library (needed for the distortion-correction shaders) and to not include the legacy OpenGL examples.
-As of 2/15/2016, The RenderManager internal OpenGL code is entirely Core-compatible (and also GLES 2.0 compatible).
+As of 2/15/2016, the RenderManager internal OpenGL code is entirely Core-compatible (and also GLES 2.0 compatible).

 ## What RenderManager Provides